2025 Labour Migration Policy

 Monitoring Termination Rates Monitoring will begin, with notifications sent to applicants if thresholds are exceeded.
 No sanctions initially, but a gradual market alignment will start, reducing thresholds by 5% every three months until July 2026.

-Vacancy AD Requirements Employers must provide evidence of a two- or three-week advertisement period on suitable media.
+Vacancy Ad Requirements Employers must provide evidence of at least a three-week advertisement period on suitable media.
 From October, advertising on the Jobsplus/EURES portal becomes mandatory.

 Starting from August 2025, extended grace periods following employment termination will be enforced, allowing TCNs additional time to remain in the country legally.
 Verification checks on visa renewals will also be introduced to ensure compliance with immigration regulations.
 Additionally, restrictions will be placed on applications for single permits for non-work visa holders, limiting access to certain permit types.